ivan5355/RUSwapping/README.md

 ## 4) Run the app
 - `python app.py`
 - Visit `http://127.0.0.1:5000/`

-## 5) Use the app
-- Register with your Rutgers `@scarletmail.rutgers.edu` email
-- Log in
-- Create your swap request on the Dashboard
-- See mutual matches under "Your Matches"

 ## Notes
 - If using local MongoDB, ensure it is running before starting the app.